-At Daly & Black, P.C., we deal with insurance companies on a daily basis and we continuously observe their practices; for example, how they treat their policyholders, how long they take to settle claims, and the dollar figures they attempt to offer their policyholders when settling a claim.
+At Daly & Black, P.C., we deal with insurance companies or corporate defendants on a daily basis and we continuously observe their practices; for example, how they treat their policyholders, how long they take to settle claims, and the dollar figures they attempt to offer their policyholders when settling a claim.

-Unlike most businesses, insurance companies are bound by law to act in good faith when paying claims.
-Since a large part of our society and economy depends on the efficiency and expediency of insurance companies, they are held to a higher standard of conduct, or at least they are supposed to be.
+Unlike most businesses, insurance companies or corporate defendants are bound by law to act in good faith when paying claims.
+Since a large part of our society and economy depends on the efficiency and expediency of insurance companies or corporate defendants, they are held to a higher standard of conduct, or at least they are supposed to be.

-Since the mid-1990s, a new profit-hungry model, only made stronger by weak regulation undermined this traditional contract among insurance companies and policyholders.
+Since the mid-1990s, a new profit-hungry model, only made stronger by weak regulation undermined this traditional contract among insurance companies or corporate defendants and policyholders.

 "Claims has been converted into a money-making process," said Russ Roberts, a management consultant and former business professor at Northwestern University who has been studying the insurance industry as it transformed from a service business to a profit-driven machine.

-Insurance companies started to change their modus operandi when consulting giant McKinsey & Company sold Allstate and other major insurance companies a new system aimed at boosting profits: instead of adjusting claims in a manner that served customers, insureds switched to a computer-driving method, which intentionally produced low-ball settlement offers to claimants.
+insurance companies or corporate defendants started to change their modus operandi when consulting giant McKinsey & Company sold Allstate and other major insurance companies or corporate defendants a new system aimed at boosting profits: instead of adjusting claims in a manner that served customers, insureds switched to a computer-driving method, which intentionally produced low-ball settlement offers to claimants.

 Under the new backdrop, claimants who accepted low-ball offers would receive prompt service, whereas those who didn't, were subjected to delayed claims, or in some cases their settlement offers were so low, that claimants were driven to filing expensive lawsuits to fight for their fair share.